greensoftwarelab/SustrainableWorkshop/README.md

 ### 3. Workstation setup

-You also going to need a *Nix computer with Android Studio and Android SDK (that is installed when Android Studio is installed) installed.
-The installation process can be performed by following these steps:
+You also going to need a *Nix computer with Android Studio and Android SDK 30 (Android 10) (it can be selected during the Android Studio installation process).
+The rest of the installation process can be performed by following these steps:
 1. **Install Android Studio IDE:** Go to the [Android Studio Web Page](https://developer.android.com/studio),  download the latest stable version, and follow the installation instructions.
 2. **Install E-Manafa Profiler:**  `pip install manafa`
 3. Clone Android application: `git clone https://github.com/RRua/sampleapp.git`